Jeffrey Epstein's death still feels unbelievable. According to an expert, it isn't.

 The other key piece in the puzzle should be guard logs, since “officers need to log all of their movements in all of their interactions with other inmates,” Tartaro says.
 “Unfortunately, I am reading reports that there’s a suggestion that the officers went back after the suicide to alter the logs.”

-Chronic understaffing and prisoner over-crowding certainly make deaths more likely
+Chronic understaffing and prisoner overcrowding certainly make deaths more likely

 According to reporting, the guards charged with watching Epstein were working overtime, one of them for at least four days.
 And one of the guards wasn’t even a full-time correctional officer.
 These circumstances aren’t unusual at this or other federal institutions; as Mother Jones reported last year, teachers, nurses, and accountants with minimal training have been standing in as substitute guards at understaffed federal correctional facilities due to budget cuts and a hiring freeze.
 On the night of Epstein’s death, the Metropolitan Correctional Center reportedly had only 18 guards watching over roughly 750 prisoners.

-Training to recognize signs of mental illness and suicide and what to do with that information is woefully lacking, as is funding for mental health professionals in jails and prisons.
+Training to recognize signs of mental illness and suicide ideation and what to do with that information is woefully lacking, as is funding for mental health professionals in jails and prisons.
 “There has to be clear protocol as to whose responsibility it is to do everything every step of the way,” Tartaro says.
 This has become an increasingly urgent gap as United States “corrections facilities now are, by default, the largest mental health facilities in the nation,” she notes.

 This contributes to an environment in which suicides are rampant, though the deaths “rarely get much scrutiny or media attention,” she says.
 “Most of these suicides involve somebody who is poor, mentally ill, addicted to drugs, and just kind of falls through the cracks.
 And then there isn’t that much scrutiny in the aftermath.”